Truck fleet management is a critical component of transportation management, regardless of a company’s fleet size.

 Freight transportation services rely on effective truck fleet optimization.
 Utilizing an effective TMS system removes much of the hassle that comes with managing a fleet of trucks.
 From logistics planning and tracking to financial planning and cost negotiation, the right processes make it easier for shippers to manage their truck fleets.

-Still, rates will likely continue to climb through the first half of 2022 before falling about 4% year over year, according to The Journal of Commerce.
 Shippers managing transportation fleets have a lot to balance and negotiate day in and day out.
 Being effective in this environment requires attention to these five critical facts.

-1. Heavy Truck Builds Are Still Uncertain.
+1. Heavy Truck Builds Are Still Uncertain

 With fewer heavy trucks, semis, and trailers in production than in previous years, this is a trend that seems to be continuing even into the post-pandemic recovery phase.
 Shippers have fewer trucks to use, making truck fleet optimization and collaboration with 3PLs and shippers essential.